aleexmaftei/House_IoT/README.md

 ```shell
 mosquitto_sub -t curtains/currentUserSettings -C 1
 ```
 Run the server/application from CLion and then check the terminal for the server response.
+As well, check the output from CLion to see the changes that have been made on the maximum temperature inside the room before opening the windows.

 ---